 As the veil between the worlds grows thinner and the hearth fires are lit, gather your cloaks and dress finely to gather together in circle to honour the season and one another, the letting go of the year, and to remember our ancestors and loved ones in Spirit.

-The 31st October is a celebration of the end of the harvest and in the Northern hemisphere, the start of the coldest half of the year.
-With this transition it’s also celebrated as the beginning of the spiritual new year.
-In ancient Paganism it was believed to be the time of year when the veil between the worlds of life and death was lifted and the spirits of the dead could mingle with the living.
+A celebration of the end of the harvest and in the Northern hemisphere and the start of the coldest half of the year, the 31st October is also celebrated as the beginning of the spiritual new year.
+In ancient Paganism it was believed to be the time when the veil between the worlds of life and death was lifted and the spirits of the dead could mingle with the living.
 Loved ones who had recently passed to Spirit were remembered and their spirits often invited to join in the celebratory feast.

-From approx. 7.30pm we will form a circle or semi-circle (depending on numbers) and we shall share in an evening of meditation, connection, loving prayer and peace together.
+sharing in meditation, connection, loving prayer and peace.
 We will be joined by some of our musician friends.

 The evening will be a group creation so if you have a story, a sharing, a poem or a song, please bring it along.
 This is a circle of creation between everyone present.

 Bring leaves, flowers, or other nature items from your garden if you would like to.
 Alternatively you might like to bring a painting you have made, a collage, or something else symbolising autumn and the turning of the year.